 Only a few decades ago, fibromyalgia was rarely discussed.
 Now it affects between 5 – 10 million people in the U.S., and it is said to have become among the primary rheumatoid diseases diagnosed by physicians today.

-My research on the subject reveals that due to the rather subjective symptoms (as opposed to clinically tested) described by patients, it has historically been questioned by physicians themselves.
+My research on the subject reveals that due to the rather subjective symptoms described by patients (as opposed to clinically tested), it has historically been questioned by physicians themselves.

 Apparently, it was commonly determined that fibromyalgia may not be a ‘real’ condition.
 Descriptions of patients using the symptoms as a reason to seek prescription medications for pain and/or anxiety and depression were noted.